Stomach Pain that Comes and Goes in Waves: Causes Explained simply.

 - Fatigue, and muscle aches (malaise).

-- Fever, which is usually low grade in viral and protozoal infection.
+- Fever is usually low grade in viral and protozoal infection.
 But it may become a high grade (exceeding 38.5°C) with bacterial gastroenteritis.

 3- Gall bladder pain (biliary colics).